International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_1_2_ParIS.md

 ## Components

-A ParIS typicaly consists of the following functional building blocks, which can be implemented using different technology stacks and hosting solutions:
+A ParIS typically consists of the following functional building blocks, which can be implemented using different technology stacks and hosting solutions:

 - _Server_ to host the IDS Endpoints.
 - _Database_ to persist the RDF Self-Descriptions of the registered IDS Participants.